 Through CHC Casinos Canada Limited ("CHC Casinos"), our indirectly wholly-owned subsidiary, we manage Casino Rama, a full service gaming and entertainment facility, on behalf of the Ontario Lottery and Gaming Corporation ("OLGC"), an agency of the Province of Ontario.
 Casino Rama is located on the lands of the Rama First Nation, approximately 90 miles north of Toronto.
-The property has 864,047 of property square footage with 2,439 gaming machines, 105 table games and 12 poker tables.
+The property has 864,047 of property square footage with 2,499 gaming machines, 106 table games and 12 poker tables.
 In addition, the property includes a 5,000-seat entertainment facility, a 289-room hotel and 3,642 surface parking spaces.

-The Development and Operating Agreement (the "Agreement"), which we refer to as the management service contract for Casino Rama, sets out the duties, rights and obligations of CHC Casinos and our indirectly wholly-owned subsidiary, CRC Holdings, Inc. The compensation under the Agreement is a base fee equal to 2.0% of gross revenues of the casino and an incentive fee equal to 5.0% of the casino's net operating profit.
+The Development and Operating Agreement (the "Agreement"), which we refer to as the management service contract for Casino Rama, sets out the duties, rights and obligations of

+CHC Casinos and our indirectly wholly-owned subsidiary, CRC Holdings, Inc. The compensation under the Agreement is a base fee equal to 2.0% of gross revenues of the casino and an incentive fee equal to 5.0% of the casino's net operating profit.

-In August 2012, the Casino Rama Agreement was extended on a month-to-month basis with a 60-day notice period and, unless extended, would expire on September 30, 2014.
-The OLGC has announced plans to explore bids for new operating contracts and privatization plans in Ontario.
-As a result, there can be no assurance as to how long the OLGC will continue to engage us to manage the property.
+In June 2014, we signed an agreement to extend the Casino Rama Agreement on a month-to-month basis with a 60-day notice period for up to a maximum period of forty-eight months.
+There can be no assurance as to how long the OLGC will continue to engage us to manage the property.

-Midwest Development Projects
+East/Midwest Development Projects